‘General Hospital’ Spoilers: Jax Returns With Bombshells, Tracy Prepares For Her Trip, And Sam Starts Digging

 Sam has started to wonder if Julian is really dead and she has started an investigation of her own.
 GH teasers note that she will be anxious to find closure and Soap Central indicates that she will soon connect with Curtis for help.
 Will these two soon find out that Julian is still alive, and will he be purposely hiding or unable to return on his own?

-Alexis is going to be apologizing to someone and she will still be facing a lot of grief and a good deal of remorse over the next few episodes.
-Tracy is on a mission to head to Turkey to find the painting her father supposedly secretly purchased and General Hospital spoilers reveal that Tracy and Laura will be having an emotional chat as they work through their plans.
+Alexis is going to be apologizing to someone, and she will still be facing a lot of grief and a good deal of remorse over the next few episodes.
+Tracy is on a mission to head to Turkey to find the painting her father supposedly secretly purchased, and General Hospital spoilers reveal that Tracy and Laura will be having an emotional chat as they work through their plans.
 Tracy is going to be anxious to find answers, but GH teasers note that Ned will be suspicious and ready to intervene in all of this.

 Viewers suspect that as Laura and Tracy head off to Turkey together, the storyline will move forward in such a way that Tracy ultimately stays away from Port Charles.
 GH teasers have been hinting that actress Jane Elliot is ready to retire, and while there has been some speculation that the show might try a recast for the iconic Quartermaine role, most can’t imagine anybody but Elliot playing the character.
 There is also some speculation that Tony Geary may pop back up in the role of Luke to help bid farewell to Tracy, and more should emerge on this front soon.